Former Arkansas U.S. Rep. Marion Berry, who served 7 terms, dies at 80

 LITTLE ROCK, Ark.
-(AP) — Former U.S. Rep. Robert Marion Berry, an Arkansas Democrat who served seven terms in Congress and was known for blunt rhetoric and his advocacy for farmers and elderly residents, has died.
+(AP) — Former U.S. Rep. Robert Marion Berry, an Arkansas Democrat who served seven terms in Congress and was known for his blunt rhetoric and advocacy for farmers and older residents, has died.
 He was 80.

 Berry, who was known as “Marion,” died Friday, his family confirmed in a statement Saturday.
 A cause of death was not provided.